 - Kangaroos generally hop at a speed of about 13-15 miles per hour.

-- Kangaroos have an average lifespan from four to six years.[/custom_list]
+- Kangaroos have an average lifespan of four to six years.[/custom_list]

 Many people are very impressed with the pouch on the females that she carries her young in.
-This is often of the facts that people immediately think about when they are talking about the Kangaroo.
-The photos of them peaking over the top as they ride around with her are enough to melt just about any heart.
+This is often the fact that people immediately think about when they are talking about Kangaroo.
+The photos of them peeking over the top as they ride around with her are enough to melt just about any heart.

 The environment that Kangaroos live in continues to change due to the efforts of humans.
 They do seem to be highly adaptable to such changes most of the time.
 Even so, the fact that their natural environment is becoming smaller makes finding food and shelter a very serious problem for many of them.